uib/ordbok-api/api_db.md

 The supporting tables should make it easy to locate entries by searching for words in various forms.
-The `headword` and `inflection` views/tables can be deleted without loosing information, as this information can also be obtained from the `entry.entry` structure.
+The `headword` and `inflection` views/tables can be deleted without loosing information, as this information can also be extracted from the `entry.entry` structure.

 All text strings in the database use the UTF-8 encoding.

+The following pragma declares this version of the database:

+* `pragma application_id = 0x6e626e6e`
+* `pragma user_version = 1`

+Non-backwards compatible revisions of this specification will increment the `user_version`.
+An application should not try to load data when `user_version` is higher than what it was developed for.

 ## Tables